learn-co-curriculum/swift-math-readme/README.md

 Another kind of number are Float and Double, which represent decimal values such as 0.5 or 3.14159.
 The difference between Float and Double is magnitude and precision: Floats are represented in 32 bits and Doubles are represented in 64 bits, so Doubles have the potential for greater magnitude and precision.

-Taken from Apples Documentation:
-Double has a precision of at least 15 decimal digits, whereas the precision of Float can be as little as 6 decimal digits.
+Here's what we have from Apple documentation: *Double has a precision of at least 15 decimal digits, whereas the precision of Float can be as little as 6 decimal digits.
 The appropriate floating-point type to use depends on the nature and range of values you need to work with in your code.
-In situations where either type would be appropriate, Double is preferred.
+In situations where either type would be appropriate, Double is preferred.*

-You can recognize Floats and Doubles by value because they will have a decimal point; the Swift compiler will interpret any number with a decimal point as a Double unless you specify that it should be recognized as a Float.
+You can recognize Floats and Doubles by value because they will have a decimal point.
+The Swift compiler will interpret any number with a decimal point as a Double unless you specify that it should be recognized as a Float.
 Any number without a decimal point will be interpreted by the compiler as an Int.

 ````Swift
 let intNumber = 50